 We must not give incentives to companies to hire part-time workers rather than full-time.
 We must remove these incentive by requiring all employers to provide:

 Currently, Workers Comp Companies deny coverage and care to injured workers to increase their profits.
 This should not happen.
+The same private insurance companies that have ruined our healthcare system have also butchered the Workers' Compensation system.
 We need to ensure the focus remains on the injured worker's rehabilitation and care rather than profits.
 A worker's body and care should not be worth more in one state over another.
 We need to ensure that all employees, no matter the state or size of the company, are ensured the same protections to promote the employee returning to work and protect those who become permanently disable due to their work related injury and cannot return to work.

 ICE has become an organization synonymous with terror.
-After the horrendous policy of separating families and ICE's willingness to comply with such abhorrent policy, ICE can no longer be trusted to do the right thing and handle all immigrants with compassion and understanding.
+After the horrendous policy of separating families and ICE's willingness to comply with such an abhorrent policy, ICE can no longer be trusted to do the right thing and handle all immigrants with compassion, respect, dignity, and understanding.

 ICE was a department created in 2002 in reaction to September 11, 2001.
 Since then they have been used as a weapon of the government to terrorize individuals and families while discriminating based on race.
 This country was able to function for over 200 years prior to ICE, we'll be able to function again after ICE is gone.

 President Donald Trump's wall is not only a waste of tax payer money, but ineffective.
 It will not stop the flow of illegal drugs or undocumented people.
 All it will do is cost tax payers year after year as it is breached or broken.
 The wall is not simply a one time cost.

 In addition, it disrupts the natural flow of wildlife that calls that area home.
 The economic and environmental impact of this presidential tantrum make the entire project a giant waste of money, time, and energy.